-If you're making soap for sale, there are a few basic things you need to know to keep you in compliance with the industry standard required practices.
+If you're making soap for sale, it's important to label it properly.
+Not only do consumer want to know what's in the product they are buying, but it's important to stay in compliance with the industry standard required practices.

 Labeling Requirements for Soap

-For your soap to be viewed as soap in the eyes of the governmental labeling laws, your soap must be real soap, which means it is made primarily of oils and lye.
-And, it must not make any cosmetic claims like "moisturizing," "exfoliating," or "deodorizing," it just has to be soap.
+For your soap to be viewed as soap in the eyes of the governmental labeling laws, it must be real soap—which means it is made primarily of oils and lye.
+Additionally, it must not make any cosmetic claims, such as "moisturizing," "exfoliating," or "deodorizing."
+It just has to be soap.
 This includes melt and pour soap bases, too.

 - Wording on the package that identifies the product as "soap"

 Technically, you do not have to list the ingredients.
 You just have to label it "soap," say how much it weighs, and where to find your company.
 But, in order to make sales and drive a good business, you have to give people what they want to know—and they want to know what is in these types of products.
 It is likely the main reason your potential customers are buying handcrafted soap to begin with.
 Therefore, most soap makers include the ingredients on the labels.

 If you're going to list the ingredients, list them per the guidelines of the FDA: list the ingredients in descending order of predominance (the percentage of the total formula), and use the most commonly accepted industry standard names.

 You can list fragrance as just "fragrance," and you can list any ingredients that are less than 1 percent of the total formula in any order at the end of the list of ingredients.